Back to Galactic Civilizations.

 - Corrupt Corporate Executive: All of them (at least, all of their executives).
 Selling one's own mother into slavery is suggested to be a rite of passage among them.

 - Demoted to Extra: Nearly exterminated by the Korath in the second game's campaign, thus they aren't available as a Civ in the third.
 They manage to hang around as operators of the Galactic Bazaar instead.
-Most of the surviving Korx joined the Iridium Corporation, and their shipset and symbol was added to the game in the Rise of the Terrans DLC.
+Most of the surviving Korx joined the Krynn, and their shipset and symbol was added to the game in the Rise of the Terrans DLC.

 - Hired Guns: They offer those services to those who pay them well enough, and the Drath hired their services more than once to attack the Altarians in their name.
 In the third game's Mercenaries expansion, a group of surviving Korx run the Galactic Bazaar, allowing anyone who has the credits and the resources to hire some of the most powerful ships and pilots in the galaxy.